 Harvest the bounty of the summer season

 First, I start developing the theme of my Tanka.
-In this case, it is autumn.
-I’m talking about my feelings and observations:
+In this case, it is autumn and I describe what I see.

 Trees of red and gold

-The last two lines are where I use a simile.
-These two lines directly reflect on my first observations in line one and two.
+The third line is where I use a simile.
+The next two lines directly reflect on my first observations in line one and two.
 Yet, the pivot line is directly related to what those trees remind me of in the last two lines.

 Here is the final product:

 shedding summer’s finery

 like tears of mourning